-After PCR amplification, 1 μ I of DNA loading dye was added into each of the tubes and then made to spin for 10 seconds.
-Ten μ I of the content of the tubes was carefully loaded into separate wells using a micropipette.
-Ten μ I of DNA ladder (100 kb) was then loaded into wells before each set of wells containing a set of DNA for each primer.
-The gel tank was covered properly and a constant volt (120 volts) was applied for 60 minutes
+After PCR amplification, 1 μ I of DNA loading dye was added into each of the tubes and then made to spin for 10 seconds using a centrifuge.
+Ten μ I of the content of the tubes was then carefully loaded into separate wells using a micropipette.
+Ten μ I of DNA ladder (100 kb) was then loaded into wells before each set of wells containing a set of DNA for each primer using a micropipette.
+The gel tank was then covered properly and a constant volt (120 volts) was applied for 60 minutes